all

 Stonemason's school in Pučišća is the only one in Croatia and one of the few in Europe.
 The limestone was used in decorating the vestibule of the United Nations building in New York, which makes the people of Brač, together with all other Croats, very proud.
 According to some sources, Brač's stone was used to build parts of the White House in Washington.
 Pučišća is also renowned for its historic olive groves, high-quality olive oil, and exceptional wines from the Pučišće vineyards.

 Before docking your yachts in Pučišća, stop by the beautiful sandy bay of Lovrečina, halfway between Sutivan and Pučišća.
-Lovrečina is a vast, sandy beach that makes an excellent stop for swimming when sailing with children.
+Lovrečina is a vast, sandy beach that makes an excellent stop for swimming when sailing with kids.

-Find out more about Brač ports and anchorages: Brač Sailing Guide
+👉 Find out more about Brač ports and anchorages: Brač Sailing Guide.

 Day 3 BRAČ (Pučišća) - HVAR (Vrboska) 22NM